carrotzz/ddp1/README.md

 Files for the application are in (i) UI.R & (ii) Server.R

-The application is accessible in https://carrotzz.shinyapps.io/ddp1/ and slide presentation of the application by slidify can be seen following the links:
+The application is accessible in https://carrotzz.shinyapps.io/ddp1/ and slide presentation of the application by slidify can be seen following the link http://rpubs.com/carrotzz/DDPProjPres
-1)
-2)